In response to residents' requests, we're considering establishing a community garden on the western side of the Kangaroo Point Peninsula.

 With so many balls in the air, no-one can predict with confidence where our political system is heading.
 But Wentworth reminds us that we could foreseeably see more and more Labor and Liberal seats won by pro-status quo independents, without anything really changing.

 Here’s some basic advice on navigating the rules for holding public rallies and marches in Brisbane, which are governed by the Peaceful Assembly Act 1992.
+This process can also be used for other community events that are seeking to occupy part of a roadway without the prohibitively high costs of hiring a traffic control company.

 This is not a detailed guide on how to organise a protest, but simply a rundown of the specific rules that apply to protests in Brisbane.
 These rules can sometimes be overridden by special legislation for specific locations and events, such as with the G20 or the Commonwealth Games.